 The book is for readers who are interested in the stories of other people and in the big questions of life.
 It inspires readers to more fully examine their own lives and to connect with other people in new and meaningful ways.
 We want the true, the good, and the beautiful.
 We want a world in which we can flourish.
 We can make more of this life when we reveal our essential selves.

 Mark Peres is a professor of leadership studies at Johnson & Wales University and host of the On Life and Meaning podcast.
 He loves helping students realize their potential as learners and leaders.
 He enjoys a variety of hobbies, including blues guitar, art and photography, reading and writing, and the company of friends.
 He graduated from Florida State University College of Law and Rollins College, where he studied history and the philosophy of religion.
-Mark is the recipient of the 2019 Davey Award.
+His book is the recipient of a 2019 Davey Award, a 2019 Platinum MarCom award, and was long-listed for the 2019 Best Indie Book from Shelf Unbound magazine.
 He is a husband and a father.

 We asked Mark a few questions about his publishing journey and goals for the book.

 Mark on working with SPARK Publications

 If you have a vision for publishing a work that is personal and true, trust that SPARK Publications will share in your hope and will work to breathe it into life.
 They bring design and editorial guidance and publishing expertise, but also more: SPARK Publications brings a creative spirit to leave the world a better place.

 Is there a particular moment that SPARKed your interest in writing a book?

 Giving a go at reading The Lord of the Rings in third grade.
 With this book, so many years later I hosted a podcast called On Life and Meaning.
 The spark was sharing welcoming comments at the end of the first episode.
 The idea came quickly that my comments and storytelling at the end of each episode would give me the content for a book profiling each of my guests.
 Frodo would be proud!